rubymotion-community/sugarcube/README.md

 CoreGraphics
 --------------

-*This package is installed automatically, because so many other packages depend on it.
-It does not add any methods to built-in classes.*
+*This package is included by a few of the other packages, like repl, animations, and image.*

 ###### Is it `CGMakeRect` or `CGRectMake`?
 What arguments does `CGRect.new` take?